ansible/ansible/docsite/rst/playbooks2.rst

 If a variable name is defined in more than one place with the same name, priority is as follows to determine which place sets the value of the variable.

+1. Variables specified via command line with --extra-vars.

-1. Variables loaded from YAML files mentioned in 'vars_files' in a playbook.
+2. Variables loaded from YAML files mentioned in 'vars_files' in a playbook.

-2.  'vars' as defined in the playbook.
+3.  'vars' as defined in the playbook.

-3.  facts, whether built in or custom, or variables assigned from the 'register' keyword.
+4.  facts, whether built in or custom, or variables assigned from the 'register' keyword.

-4.  variables passed to parameterized task include statements.
+5.  variables passed to parameterized task include statements.

-5. Host variables from inventory.
+6. Host variables from inventory.

-6. Group variables from inventory, in order of least specific group to most specific.
+7. Group variables from inventory, in order of least specific group to most specific.

 Therefore, if you want to set a default value for something you wish to override somewhere else, the best place to set such a default is in a group variable.